Section 13 is a way for landlords to increase the rent they charge for a property; it refers to Section 13 of the Housing Act (1988).

 Once the form has been completed correctly and in full, it must be served on the tenant.
 The Section 13 notice cannot be served during the fixed-term tenancy period; it must be served once the agreement transitions into a periodic tenancy.

-You should begin receiving the new rent at the start of a rental period.
+You should begin receiving the new rent at the start of the next rental period.
 For example, in a monthly tenancy starting on the 10th of each month, the new rent becomes due from the 10th of that month.

 You might also be interested in…

-As mentioned above, if you have a contractual periodic tenancy that includes a rent review clause, then the terms of that clause must be adhered to and Section 13 will not be able to be used.
+If you happen to have a contractual periodic tenancy that includes a rent review clause, then the terms of that clause must be adhered to and Section 13 will not be able to be used.

 Filling out a Form 4 and common mistakes to avoid